snaiksd/eContact/README.md

 Unit tests for the service and controller functions.

 Design
-Object creation is shifted using DI provided by Core Repository pattern is used for handling database table
+1. Object creation is shifted using DI provided by Core
+2. Repository pattern is used for handling database table
+3. No unnecessary patterns

 Enhancements Not included